jwiegley/johnwiegley/drafts/quora.md

 popular over time — but they have not.
 I think the interesting question is:
 How can both books be read so they are seen as referring to a common truth?

-# What proof that the quran is the word of God or is it just the best mythological or fiction book ever written?

-Date: 2016-11-25

-It’s hard to give a “proof” of the Qur’án, in the sense of convincing others instantly and utterly, but there are a few facts to consider:

-- Muhammad was illiterate, and is reported to have uttered the chapters of the Qur’án on the spot, noted down by those around him.
-If you look at the language and complexity of the Qur’án, and how hard it is even for learned individuals to mimic its richness and style, that’s pretty amazing by itself.

-- Although the Qur’án is relatively short, it became the basis for a civilization that was more successful than the Roman Empire, covered a greater territory, and was reknowned over the centuries for its art, science and philosophy.
-How can such a small book, spoken aloud by an unlettered man of Arabia during the 7th century, be so rich and complex that it still serves as a guide for millions today?

-- The Qur’án makes an explicit challenge that if it is not from God, simply imitate it: Write something of equal beauty and power, if you think it’s just the ravings of a poet from the Arabian desert.
-Although this challenge was given over 1300 years ago, it has nonetheless withstood the test of time.

-- If you survey the state of the Arabian Peninsula when Muhammad was born, it is shocking to think it could have ever been united by anyone, so afflicted was it by internecine conflicts, prejudices, and barbaric traditions.
-  Compare the result of the Qur’án’s influence on that region, with the conditions it appeared in, and it becomes very hard to reckon it a mere book of poetry.
-Many men, over millenia, have tried to fashion ideal societies under far more favorable conditions — we still don’t have a living example of Plato’s Republic.
-Yet the Islamic nations, at their peak, were as a light to the world.

-# What are philosophy courses good for?

-Date: 2016-11-25

-While most other courses will teach you how to think about a particular subject, philosophy is unique in that it questions the process of thinking
-itself: By what logic do we arrive at answers?
-What is the foundation of answers, and the meaning of questions?
-How is it that we “know” something?
-What does it mean to “exist”, and what is the foundation of meaning itself?

-Without examining these things you can be quite successful in life, but you’ll always be operating on a base of assumptions about life and thought that will limit how far you can go in your understanding of it.
-If this means nothing to you, you probably don’t need any philosophy; but if you’d like to discover more from life than just eating, sleeping and death, then it’s all the things we hold to be true, automatically and for granted, that demand our intense scrutiny.

-# How does the Ka'aba represent the eternity of Allah?

-Often times when you ask a shaykh to guide you on increasing concentration in Salah, you are advised to “direct your attention to the majesty of the Ka’baa, which is the symbol of God’s eternity”.
-What does this mean and how does the Ka’aba signify God’s eternity?

-Date: 2016-11-25

-“God’s eternity”, in the Arabic, is often stated as “baqá”.
-It is discovered upon completing self-annihilation, faná.
-These two relate to the opposite poles of the mystic’s journey: God (Alláh) and self (nafs).
-Once the nafs is consumed in the fire of love and becomes nothing (faná), then the lover enters the heaven of eternity in God (baqá).

-These mystic states have many outward symbols.
-The meaning of baqá is represented as the Object of Adoration, the Divine Ka`bih.
-It does not refer to the building, but its essential meaning as the cynosure of all hopes and desires.

-Viewed this way, the Ka`bih comes to signify many things.
-For example, the letters of the Qur’án may be compared to the believers, and the true, inner meaning, as the Ka`bih of recognition.
-Only when the role of the letters is subsumed in the purpose of the message is the meaning faithfully conveyed.

-For more, you might enjoy: Quranic Meditation on Fana and Baqa Signs | Friday Qur'an Reading

 # If God is all good, why should you fear him?

 As a "God fearing" Christian.